MAIF/otoroshi/manual/src/main/paradox/topics/secrets.md

 ### Infisical

-a backend for the awesome open source project [Infisical](https://infisical.com/) is available.
-It support both non E2EE and E2EE secrets.
+a backend for the awesome open source project [Infisical](https://infisical.com/).
+It support both E2EE and non E2EE secrets.

 the configuration of this backend should be like